 - 2 cups of cooked lentils (according to the pack instruction but so that some texture of the lentils still remains) PS – I added 2 cloves of bruised garlic to the cooking liquid when I cooked the lentils (optional)

-- 150gms drained Ina Paarman roasted beetroot in red wine vinaigrette (reserve the vinaigrette to add to the salad or used in other salads)
+- 150gms drained Ina Paarman roasted beetroot in red wine vinaigrette (reserve the vinaigrette to add to the salad or use in other salads) – or any cooked beetroot

 - 20 gms coriander/cilantro leaves stalks and leaves (a decent handful)

 - ½ – 1 jalapeno (seeds removed to make it milder)

 - 1 clove crushed garlic (this is very mild so add more if you like it garlicky)

 - ½ tsp ground cumin

 - 2 Tbsp lemon juice

 Serve with a giant bowl of salad with anything you like in it like lettuce leaves, sliced red onion, sliced avocado, shaved fennel, sliced radish, shredded carrots/beetroot, fennel leaves, sliced cucumbers and tomatoes or baby tomatoes.

 - 1 cup plain yoghurt (full-fat Greek style is better)